Doruk-0891/React-Assignments/README.md

 - Differential building(supports old browsers)

 ## What is .parcel-cache?
+When we run an application, build gets triggered.
+It will take some time and file gets created '.parcel-cache' When we make changes in our application and save it then again builds gets triggered , this time it takes less time.
+This reduction in time is because of parcel-cache.

+Parcel caches the code.
+Parcel uses the cache code on subsequent builds that provides faster developing experience.
 **.parcel-cache** is a folder that stores the information while building our application, so that in re-build, it does not have to re-analyze and re-parse everything from scratch.

 ## What is npx?